mitshan1994/mitshan1994.github.io/_posts/media/2022-12-16-ZLMediaKit-learning.markdown

 * Execute tasks in a later time
 * Network I/O event listening (and call callbacks when event triggered).

+##### Async Task Implementation
+The `async()`, `async_first()` and `async_l` function will push the task into task queue, and write to inner pipe to wake up task executing event in main loop.
+Pipe reading event handler is **epolled** and executed.

+##### Delayed Task Implementation
+Delayed tasks have a map container with delayed time as key and callback as value.
+Manipulation of this container is always in the it's thread, so  protection of mutex is unnecessary (Pushing task into it is executed asynchronously when necessary).

 #### EventPollPool
 `EventPollPool` inherits `TaskExecutorGetterImp`, serving as the container of `EventPoller`s.
 The number of `EventPoller` instances is controlled by it.